dgarapati/powerbi-portfolio/README.md

 ---

-If you want, I can also create:

-- A table of contents
-- A banner image
+Would you like me to add:
-- A folder‑by‑folder README structure
+- A folder-by-folder README structure
 - A “How to Use This Repo” section
-- A Contributing Guide
 - A matching GitHub profile README

-Just tell me and I’ll shape it exactly the way you want.
+Just say the word and I’ll tailor it for you.